* Suitors include both domestic and foreign suitors -source

 SYDNEY Aug 22 (Reuters) - Murray Goulburn Co-operative, Australia's largest milk processor, said on Tuesday it was considering approaches from a broad array of suitors who were interested in acquiring the cooperative as a whole or some of its assets.

-The interest comes as Murray Goulburn, reeling from an ill-fated Asian expansion, reported its first annual loss since its 2015 listing and predicted milk supplies would tumble for a second straight year in a row.
+The interest comes as Murray Goulburn, reeling from an ill-fated Asian expansion, reported its first annual loss since its 2015 listing.

 The ad hoc nature of the approaches meant it was too early to discuss potential deals, Chief Executive Ari Mervis said on a call with analysts.
 The firm has told its advisor, Deutsche Bank, to seek more detailed proposals.